Mary Laffoy: High Court

 She was appointed as a judge of the High Court in 1995.
 She primarily presided over cases involving chancery law.

 She presided over the Commission to Inquire into Child Abuse from 1999 to 2003, an inquiry into child abuse.
 Her decision to resign as chair before the commission completed its report was controversial.
 In her letter of resignation from the commission of 2 September 2003, Laffoy outlined her belief that the actions of the Government and the Department of Education had frustrated her efforts and had slowed the commission's work.
 She felt that: "...the cumulative effect of those factors effectively negated the guarantee of independence conferred on the Commission and militated against it being able to perform its statutory functions."
 The commission was chaired from 2003 to 2009 by Judge Sean Ryan.

-She presided over the High Court hearing in A v Governor of Arbour Hill Prison, ordering the release of a prisoner convicted of statutory rape due an earlier finding that the offence he was convicted of was contrary to the Constitution of Ireland.
+She presided over the High Court hearing in A v Governor of Arbour Hill Prison, ordering the release of a prisoner convicted of statutory rape due to an earlier finding that the offence he was convicted of was contrary to the Constitution of Ireland.
 Her decision was overturned on appeal to the Supreme Court.
 In 2012, she dismissed an action taken by Thomas Pringle regarding the legality of the European Stability Mechanism.
 The European Court of Justice, after reference from the Supreme Court, also rejected his claim.

-During her time at the High Court, ten percent of reported judgments were written by Laffoy.
+During her time at the High Court, ten per cent of reported judgments were written by Laffoy.